symbol/symbol-docs/source/guides/network/running-a-symbol-node.rst

 This creates the required :ref:`AccountKeyLink <account-key-link-transaction>` and :ref:`VrfKeyLink <vrf-key-link-transaction>` transactions and announces them to the network.
 If it succeeds (it might take some seconds, as the transaction needs to be confirmed) your new node is ready to harvest.

-.. note:: Without extra parameters, ``symbol-bootstrap link`` tries to send the registration transaction to the local node (running on the other terminal) which will forward it to the rest of the network.
-If your node is not running at this moment, or it is not an API node, you can use the ``--useKnownRestGateways`` parameter, or provide the URL of another node using ``--url``.
-Find a `list of testnet nodes here <https://forum.nem.io/t/nem-symbol-0-10-0-7-release-15-feb-2021/27565>`_.
+.. note:: Without extra parameters, ``symbol-bootstrap link`` tries to send the registration transaction to the **local node** (running on the other terminal) which will forward it to the rest of the network.
+If your node is not running at this moment, or it is not an API node, you can use the ``--useKnownRestGateways`` parameter, or provide the URL of another node using ``--url`` (use the Symbol Explorer to find the list of current nodes in `testnet <http://explorer.testnet.symboldev.network/nodes>`__ or `mainnet <http://explorer.symbolblockchain.io/nodes>`__).

 .. _bootstrap-enable-voting:

 Enabling voting
 ===============

-The :ref:`block finalization <finalization>` process requires that network nodes vote about the correctness of blocks before they are definitely added to the blockchain.
-For your new node to participate it has to register as a voter by announcing a :ref:`VotingKeyLink transaction <voting-key-link-transaction>` to the network. |symbol-bootstrap| can take care of this too.
+The :ref:`block finalization <finalization>` process requires that some network nodes vote about the correctness of blocks before they are definitely added to the blockchain.
+For your new node to participate (and collect :ref:`voting rewards <voting-node-program>`) it has to register as a voter by announcing a :ref:`VotingKeyLink transaction <voting-key-link-transaction>` to the network. |symbol-bootstrap| can take care of this too.

 .. note:: We are going to create a new voting node.
-If you already created a non-voting node which you no longer need, you can remove the ``target`` folder or, more conveniently, use the ``-r`` switch next time you invoke ``symbol-bootstrap``.
+If you already created a non-voting node which you no longer need, you can remove the ``target`` folder or, more conveniently, use the ``--reset`` switch next time you invoke ``symbol-bootstrap``.

 First, you need to configure the node as a voter, so, besides selecting the desired preset and assembly you have to provide a custom preset file with the following content: